openSUSE/news-o-o/_posts/2010-06-05-opensuse-weekly-news-issue-126-is-out.markdown

 ####  [Jared Ottley: Alfresco: SimpleGIS](http://feeds.ottleys.net/%7Er/jaredottley/%7E3/nQut4W_nwFM/alfresco-simplegis)

 "When I worked Pre-Sales here at Alfresco I had, on occasion, the chance to talk about integrating Alfresco with a GIS (Geographic Information System).
-I don™t have a lot of experience with these types of systems (actually none) but I always believed that integration was possible.
+I donâ€™t have a lot of experience with these types of systems (actually none) but I always believed that integration was possible.
 (It falls into one of those categories where we believe that it is possible, but we have never actually seen it done.)
 Or even that a simple type of integration could be done with Google Maps to provide basic information.
 I started playing with the Google Maps APIs almost 6 months ago and was able to throw together a rough POC, but felt that there was still more that I could do.
-I™ve gotten closer to what I envisioned and a have put together a starting example, but there is still a lot of work to do, including working around issues from the underlying APIs. (ie one of my examples will not work in some versions of Firefox or IE¦I™m working on these, but believe that the answer may actually be in the code of either the browser or the Maps API.) (...)"
+Iâ€™ve gotten closer to what I envisioned and a have put together a starting example, but there is still a lot of work to do, including working around issues from the underlying APIs. (ie one of my examples will not work in some versions of Firefox or IEâ€¦Iâ€™m working on these, but believe that the answer may actually be in the code of either the browser or the Maps API.) (...)"

 ####  [Dominique Leuenberger: Dominique Leuenberger: NetworkManager 0.8.1 How-To](http://dominique.leuenberger.net/blog/?p=81)

 "Recently, I prepared NetworkManager 0.8.1 packages (many of you seemed to like them, so I updated the available ones also to 0.8.1beta2).
-Nevertheless, it seems to be un-intuitive on how to initiate a connection using this new feature, so I™ll try to provide a short step-by-step here on how I did get it to work using my very old Nokia 6300 (yes, that™s actually a pure telephone). (...)"
+Nevertheless, it seems to be un-intuitive on how to initiate a connection using this new feature, so Iâ€™ll try to provide a short step-by-step here on how I did get it to work using my very old Nokia 6300 (yes, thatâ€™s actually a pure telephone). (...)"

 ####  [Cristian RodrÃ­guez: Need entropy ?
 Simtec Entropy Key + openSUSE to the rescue](http://blog.cristianrodriguez.net/2010/05/need-entropy-simtec-entropy-key.html)